cosmos/cosmos-sdk/docs/architecture/adr-045-check-delivertx-middlewares.md

 ### Similarities and Differences between Antehandlers and Middlewares

 The middleware-based design builds upon the existing antehandlers design described in [ADR-010](./adr-010-modular-antehandler.md).
+It is very similar to the [Decorator Pattern](./adr-010-modular-antehandler.md#decorator-pattern) described in that ADR and used in [weave](https://github.com/iov-one/weave).

 #### Similarities

-- Both design are based on chaining/composing small modular pieces.
+- Designed as chaining/composing small modular pieces.
--
+- Allow code reuse for `{Check,Deliver}Tx` and for `Simulate`.
+- Set up in `app.go`, and easily customizable by app developers.

+#### Differences

+- The middleware approach uses separate methods for `{Check,Deliver,Simulate}Tx`, whereas the antehandlers pass a `simulate bool` flag and uses the `sdkCtx.Is{Check,Recheck}Tx()` flags to determine how we are executing transactions.
+- The middleware design lets each middleware hold a reference to the next middleware

 ## Consequences